Observability

 There is no need to use an external exporter.

-The set of metrics is not stable yet; metric and label names and value formatting might change in minor releases.
+The set of metrics is not stable yet; types, metric and label names, and value formatting might change in minor releases.

 Probes